Egg wash(whisk together 1 egg with 1 teaspoon water)

 Position a rack in the middle of the oven, and preheat to 350° F/175°C. Brush the risen dough with egg wash.
 Bake the loaves for 23-25 minutes.
 Remove from the oven and brush the buns with sugar water to give them a great shine, sweetness, and color.

 A note on yeast: Whether using active dry yeast or instant yeast, this recipe does not require you to activate the yeast in lukewarm water and sugar beforehand.
 The yeast gets added to the rest of the ingredients in the mixer all at once.
+If you don't have bread flour or cake flour, you can substitute all purpose flour for both in this recipe.
 Makes 2 loaves.